 Back workouts often primarily target the lats, which are large, fan-shaped muscles that essentially span the entire length of the back as a taper down to the lumbar spine.

 The traps are located in the upper back.
-Although inexperienced weightlifters often consider only barbell shrugs in their trap workouts, there are actually quite a number of effective traps exercises that you can include in your trap workouts.
+Although inexperienced weightlifters often consider only barbell shrugs in their trap workouts, there are actually quite several effective traps exercises that you can include in your trap workouts.

 But, what are the best trap exercises?
-Which exercises for traps should you include in traps workout for strength and hypertrophy?
+Which exercises for traps should you include in traps workout for strength and bigger traps?

-In this article, we will discuss how to structure trap workouts for mass and strength and provide you with step-by-step instructions for some of the best trapezius muscle exercises out there:
+In this article, we will discuss how to structure trap workouts for mass and strength and provide you with step-by-step instructions for some of the best exercises out there for stronger traps:

 Let’s dive in!